graphql/graphql-spec/spec/Section 2 -- Language.md

 A {FullSchemaDocument} describes all the types in the schema, including the built-in ones.
 Tools that are not implementations may use a {FullSchemaDocument}
-to validate an operation.
+to validate an operation, generate code, provide IDE features and other tooling.

-All _built-in definitions_ must be included in a {SourceSchemaDocument}.
+All _built-in definitions_ must be included in a {FullSchemaDocument}.

-A {SourceSchemaDocument} must exactly one {SchemaDefinition}.
+A {FullSchemaDocument} must exactly include one {SchemaDefinition}.
 That {SchemaDefinition} must include a _root operation type definition_ for each supported operation.